Zelmeister/Analysis-of-Automobilization-of-Slovakia-2003-2024-/README.md

 ## Passenger Cars per 100 inhabitants vs Urban population
 - A **slight positive link** can be observed **between** the portion of district's **population living in urban areas and** the number of **cars per 100 people**
-- The expection was that rural regions might have a greater need for cars in order to be able to travel to cities.
+- The expectation was that rural regions might have a greater need for cars in order to be able to travel to cities.
 However, again the contrary is true.
-- This is probably due to **more companies** that being **concentrated in urban areas**.
+- This is probably due to **more companies** being **concentrated in urban areas**.
 Not only do these companies bring in employment and income, they also tend to own cars themselves.
 <img width="1084" height="611" alt="Cars per 100 inhabitants vs Urban population" src="https://github.com/user-attachments/assets/a4dcd0e5-8f1e-49ea-bde9-f0fe809e6596" />
 <br/>
 <br/>